Rconybea/xo-umbrella2/docs/implementation.rst

   - natural_units are *not* closed under multiplication and division.
     (for example consider :code:`xo::qty::qty::foot * xo::qty::qty::meter`)

-- bpu:
+- bpu: :doc:`bpu-class`.

-  A power of a basis unit.
+  A rational (usually integer) power of a basis unit.
 Has a single dimension.

-- bu_store: see :doc:`bu-store-class`.
+- bu_store: :doc:`bu-store-class`.

   Associates basis units with abbreviations.

   For example ``bu::kilogram`` => ``"kg"``

-- basis_unit: see :doc:`basis-unit-reference`.
+- basis_unit: :doc:`basis-unit-reference`.

   A unit with a single dimension and scale.

-- dimension: see :doc:`dimension-enum`.
+- dimension: :doc:`dimension-enum`.

   identifies a dimension, such as mass or time.